 Losing a job or experiencing a serious medical problem can lead to financial distress, which may make filing for bankruptcy a pragmatic decision.
 At Farmer & Morris Law, PLLC, we understand what a stressful time this likely is for you and your family.

 We offer a free consultation, during which you will have the opportunity to share the details of your situation with us.
-To get started, call Farmer & Morris Law, PLLC, at (828) 286-3866.
+Contact us now to get help from a Spindale bankruptcy attorney.